ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 ### This application should allow you to:

-- Type in a query and display a list of 5 books matching that query.
+- Type in a query and display a list of 5 books matching that query. :white_check_mark:

 - Each item in the list should include the book's author, title, and publishing company. :white_check_mark:
 - A user should be able to select a book from the five displayed to save to a “Reading List” :white_check_mark: